Last updated June 10, 2020

 In addition to practicing interview questions, also take some time to research the company.
 Definitely do not bring up anything controversial, but be familiar with:

-Plan on arriving 10-15 minutes early, but no earlier than 15 minutes.
+PRO TIP: If it's an in-person interview, plan on arriving 10-15 minutes early, but no earlier than 15 minutes.
 Oh, & don't forget to bring your padfolio & prepare your applicant packet!
 The padfolio is more than just a nice folder to keep your applicant packet in--it also provides pen + paper for you to take notes!

 During the Interview

 Traditionally, interviews are one-on-one, but some companies will do panel or group interviews.
 Regardless, the process is still very similar.
 Although you are the “interviewee” & the other person is the “interviewer,” you should treat interviews like conversations.